hapax/hapax.github.io/assets/teaching.md

 There were an infinite number of equations to solve.
 Why should I care about any particular one?
-I scraped by with passes, copying examples and cramming for tests, but I thought of maths class as a formal game whose rules I couldn't be bothered internalising beyond the next test.
+I scraped by with passes, copying examples and cramming for tests, but I thought of maths class as a tedious game with rules I didn't need to know beyond the next test.
-I even remember teaching myself how to add fractions and multiply negative numbers --- at age 15!
+The situation was so bad that, swotting for an exam at age 15, I remember teaching myself how to add fractions and multiply negative numbers properly.

-In philosophy class a few years later, I was introduced to set theory.
+In a philosophy class a few years later, I was introduced to set theory.
-Different sorts of infinity, Russell's paradox, Cantor's diagonalisation argument --- all of this not only tickled my philosophical fancy, but a long dormant *aesthetic appreciation* for mathematics.
+Different sorts of infinity, Russell's paradox, Cantor's diagonalisation argument --- all of this tickled my philosophical fancy, but also a long dormant *aesthetic sensitivity* to mathematics.
 It could be beautiful, and just as deep as philosophy.
-I also had a recreational interest in physics, and to paraphrase Galileo, began to see that maths was a formal game played by nature as well.
+I also had a recreational interest in physics, and to paraphrase Galileo, I began to see that maths was a formal game played by nature as well.
 Eventually, I switched from philosophy to maths and physics and never looked back.